finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Requirements

-Device Connect Android SDK works on Android 5.0+ (API level 21+), on Java 8+ and AndroidX.
+DeviceConnect Android SDK works on Android 5.0+ (API level 21+), on Java 8+ and AndroidX.
 In addition to the changes, enable desugaring so that our SDK can run smoothly on Android 7.0 and versions below.

 <CodeSwitcher :languages="{kotlin:'Kotlin',groovy:'Groovy'}">
 <template v-slot:kotlin>